MasqueradeOfSilence/MasqueradeOfSilence/README.md

 I have recently completed my master's degree in Computer Science.
 My primary research interest is computational fluid simulation and foam.

-I have worked in software engineering, web development, mobile app development, visual effects, networking and tech support, and computer science research.
+I have worked in software engineering, web development, mobile app development, visual effects, GIS, networking and tech support, and computer science research.

 I was the president of the Theme Park Engineering and Design club at my university and was also in the Cybersecurity Student Association.
 I have also worked in visual effects on three student films and as a TD (tech artist) on one industry film, Trolls Band Together.